-Brooms, such as Scotch (or Scots) broom, and gorse are perennial evergreen shrubs that bloom in April-June.
+Brooms, such as Scotch (or Scots) broom (Cytisus scorparius, C. striatus, Spartium junceum, Genista monspessulana), and gorse (Ulex europaeus) are perennial evergreen shrubs that bloom in April-June.
 They have many slender, erect, dark green angled branches with small leaves and lots of small, pea-shaped flowers.
 Gorse has distinctive one inch thick spines.

 They displace native plants and increase the costs of timber production by invading disturbed site, natural areas, dune and public/private forest lands.
 The seeds live over 50 years and mature plants produce a lot of seeds requiring long-term maintenance.